 We listen to our clients, and one of their biggest fears was hiring someone who doesn’t have their best interests at heart.
 For us, honesty and integrity are beyond reprieve, so we are very transparent on how we decided the marketing price of their home.
 It’s in our best interest to get you the best sales price for your home, and to do that, we take a lot into consideration.
 Check out this guide to learn how real estate agents price your home.

 10 years ago, it was unheard of to stage a home when offering it for sale.
 Today, many Sellers are seeing a great return on their choice to stage their home.
 We believe your staging and photography should look as good, or better than your neighbors.
-While staging is unanimous in the market today, however, now we’re fighting the same battle for pre-listing home inspections, and transferable warranties.
-It’s a rather new product, but it’s helping Sellers make their home more saleable.
-An inspection and warranty assures the Buyer that the home is free from unseen deficiencies, and the warranty covers all major facets of the building for 18 months!
-Set the stage to receive the highest price for your home with a pre-list inspection, learn more here.
+While staging is unanimous in the market today, we’re now fighting the same battle to make pre-listing home inspections more common in the market.
+An inspection assures the Buyer that the home is free from any unseen deficiencies Set the stage to receive the highest price for your home with a pre-list inspection, learn more here.

 What to expect while selling your home

 How Quickly Can I Sell My Home?
 While we prefer to roll a listing out over a week or two, in extreme circumstances the photography, brochures, signage and listing the home on the internet can all be done within 48 hours.
-Of course, it’s possible to list the home same-day without the professional photography, brochures, and professionally installed signage.
+Of course, it’s possible to list the home same-day without the professional photography, brochures, and professionally installed signage, but why would you want to do that?

 What are the most important things to look for on the listing paperwork?
 Obviously the commission, but also the listing commencement and expiry.
 Industry average for commission is around 5% of the sale price, and the duration of the contract is usually anywhere from 3 months – 6 months, but specialty properties will be signed into a longer contract because of their tendency to take a long time to sell.

 Can I stay at home during the showings?
 Technically yes.
 But Buyers are spending hundreds of thousands of dollars, and instinctually want to check inside closets and under the kitchen cabinets, and if you’re there they will feel uncomfortable.
-It will hurt your chances of selling.
+Being present during showings will hurt your chances of selling.

 Should I repair deficiencies in my home before listing?
 It will give you the upper hand in the sale.
 Buyers often think of the “worst case” scenario when budgeting for deficiencies in the home, so if you have a subpar electrical system or Kitec plumbing, it’s in your financial interest to remedy that before the sale.